jomurgel/Emijo-Bootstrap/readme.md

 Emijo-Bootstrap Starter Theme
 =================

+**NOTE This repo is no longer actively developed.
+Feel free to fork and make something new!**

 This is a clean WordPress starter theme based on the Emi starter theme.
 A solid starting point when thinking about structure, SEO and other functionality.

 Also built with Susy, which can be found [Here](https://github.com/jomurgel/Emijo).